pumachu/nfa_chemical_design/README.md

 ```

 ### MATERIALS_DATA
-This folder contains data of 26 organic semiconductors investigated in this work.
+This folder contains data of 7 NFAs investigated in this work.
 The files in the subdirectory are explained in the table below:

 | Subfolder     | File          | Explanation  |
 | :-----------: |:-------------:| :-----------:|